 Products provided by 5-0 Ignite may not comply with the legal requirements for public road vehicles in your country/state/territory.
 Therefore, all products are intended for racing or off-road use exclusively.
-5-0 Ignite, along with its officers, directors, and employees, shall not be held liable for any incidental or consequential damages to property, vehicles, vehicle components or equipment, loss of property, vehicles, vehicle components or equipment, loss of profit or revenue, injury, or death, whether directly or indirectly related to the use and/or installation of any products supplied by 5-0 Ignite.
+5-0 Ignite, along with its officers, directors, and employees, shall not be held liable for any incidental or consequential damages to property, vehicles, vehicle components or equipment, loss of property, vehicles, vehicles, vehicles, vehicles, injury, or death, whether directly or indirectly related to the use and/or installation of any products supplied by 5-0 Ignite.